-Retrofitting of 66 kV Vibration Dampers
+Retrofitting of 66kV Vibration Dampers

-During the early periods of 66kV line construction, it was not obvious that 100m+ length spans would cause aoelian vibration of conductors.
+During the early periods of 66kV line construction, it was not obvious that 100m+ length spans would cause acelian vibration of conductors.
 A significant programme revisited early 66kV circuits and fitted vibration dampers to the conductors.
 The dampers prevent the vibrations from damaging the insulators and other pole fittings, extending the life of the line considerably.
-This programme is nearing completion and there is no additional damper installation retrofitting planned beyond 2025.
+This programme is nearing completion and there is no additional damper installation retrofitting planned beyond 2028.

-There are plans to replace the ex-33kV poles during the planning period [-1118].
+There are plans to replace the ex-33kV poles as condition assessment determines.

-6.3.2 33 kV Subtransmission Lines
+6.3.2 33kV Subtransmission Lines

-EA Networks have a rapidly shrinking 33kV subtransmission network, having recently relinquished the Transpower 33kV GXP - Ashburton (ASB) (see Section 4.2.2 for a map of the layout).
-There are now only two radial 33kV lines suppling three zone substations (MVN, MON33, & MHT) from Methven 66kV zone substation where 66/22 kV and 22/33kV transformers are located.
-This arrangement has evolved as 66kV subtransmission has been introduced and 33 kV line length will continue to shrink as more conversion to 66kV occurs.
-The total route length of the 33kV rated network is 39km.
+EA Networks have a rapidly shrinking 33kV subtransmission network, having relinquished the Transpower 33kV GXP - Ashburton (ASB) (see Section 4.2.2 for a map of the layout).
+There are now only two radial 33kV lines suppling two zone substations; Montalto33 from Mt Somers 66kV zone substation) and Mt Hutt from Methven 66kV zone substation.
+This arrangement has evolved as 66kV subtransmission has been introduced and 33kV line length will continue to shrink as the Montalto area 22kV conversion occurs (16km).
+The total route length of the 33kV rated network is 37km.

-The remaining 33kV lines have a standard construction form.
+The remaining 33 kV lines have a standard construction form.
 The lines are on hardwood poles with porcelain insulators.
 Pin insulators are exclusively porcelain, but the strain insulators are a mixture of porcelain and polymer materials.
 Conductor types are exclusively ACSR and AAC.
 The most common sizes are Jaguar, Lemon, and Dog.